hfp/libxs/documentation/libxs_malloc.md

 `LIBXS_MALLOC_LIMIT` bounds the pool in MB.
 Beyond it, an allocation first evicts a cached chunk, which returns its memory to the system.
 A negative value removes the bound.
-Unset, the bound is derived: it scales with the number of threads that reached the pool, because each of them holds its own scratch, and a bound that does not scale starves a run on many threads while being ample on few.
+Unset, the bound follows the pool's own high-water mark with headroom, so it settles at what a workload concurrently holds instead of at a constant.
+A bound below that cannot reduce what is held - it only keeps eviction firing on memory that is not surplus - and what reclaims idle memory is the age-based eviction rather than the bound.
+Run with `LIBXS_VERBOSE=3` to see the pool report, which states the high-water and the bound it implies.

 `LIBXS_MALLOC_SHARE` limits the derived bound to a percentage of the memory the process may use (default 50), which covers a host with many cores and little